DAGM-GCPR-VMV-VCBM-2020/ScheduleTool/README.md

 # ScheduleTool
 A simple tool to create a Timetable based on a CSS Grid System.
 Mobile friendly, easy to extend and free.
+The data is fetched from a Google Spreadsheet to allow multiple users and simple editing.
 ## Example
 <img src="example.png" height=300></img> -----  <img src="example_mobile.png" height=300></img>
 ## Usage